6 Dinner Recipes to Cook in Your Cast-Iron Skillet

 1. Gnocchi Skillet with Chicken Sausage & Tomatoes

 Gnocchi are delicious at any time of year, but this dish hits its peak when prepared with freshly ripened tomatoes and basil.
 This dish takes just a few simple ingredients and can be thrown together by a cook of any level in just 15 minutes or so.
-A cast-iron skillet is the idea method of preparation for this dish, as it lends the best color and sear to the tomatoes and sausage.
+A cast-iron skillet is the ideal method of preparation for this dish, as it lends the best color and sear to the tomatoes and sausage.
 This recipe from the Kitchn yields four servings.

 - 1 pound gnocchi